edloidas/penta-project/README.md

 ## Description ##

-Penta project is currently in pre-alpha.
+Penta Project is currently in pre-alpha.

 ## Contributing ##